Get

 2. Eye Condition

 Kittens and young adult cats tend to have clear eyes.
 Cats over the age of 10 sometimes have cloudy eyes or a noticeable ocular discharge.
 And some older cats develop a sort of edge around the iris.
-Eye clouding and evidence of ocular discharge suggest a cat is more than 10 years old.
+Eye clouding and evidence of ocular discharge could sometimes suggest a cat is more than 10 years old.

 3. Teeth